geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

 ## Model testing
-`Estimator.test` will trigger model testing and runs model on test data that defined in `Pipeline`.
-Here we only setup the accuracy as evaluate
+`Estimator.test` will trigger model testing using all of the test data defined in the `Pipeline`.
+This will allow us to check our accuracy on previously unseen data.

 ```python